ros-industrial/industrial_ci/doc/index.rst

     - .ci_config/travis.sh         <-- Runs on Docker on CI server.
     - ./your_custom_POSTprocess.sh <-- Runs on CI server natively.

-(Optional) Build depended packages from source
+Build depended packages from source
 ----------------------------------------------

 By default the packages your package depend upon are installed via binaries.
 However, you may want to build them via source in some cases (e.g. when depended binaries are not available).
 There are a few ways to do so in `industrial_ci`; By utilizing `rosinstall <http://docs.ros.org/independent/api/rosinstall/html/>`_, you can specify the packages that you want to be built from source.